begoon/temenos-documentation/jBC_Programmers_Reference_Guide.markdown

     OPEN "WEDDING-PRESENTS" TO DSCB ELSE STOP
     key = "PIPE&SLIPPER"
     parm = key
-    IF IOCTL(DSCB,JIOCTL_COMMAND_HASH_LOCK,parm) ELSE
+    IF IOCTL(DSCB, JIOCTL_COMMAND_HASH_LOCK, parm) ELSE
        CRT "IOCTL failed, command not supported"
        EXIT(2)
     END
-    PRINT "The lock ID for the key is ":parm
+    PRINT "The lock ID for the key is " : parm
     PRINT "Our process id is " : getpid()

 ## ISALPHA